Professionalism Course FAQs

 The Supreme Judicial Court's Standing Advisory Committee on Professionalism is charged with implementing Rule 3:16.
 Effective Sept.
-1, 2013, this rule mandates that all newly admitted Massachusetts attorneys complete within 18 months of their date of admission a one-day Practicing with Professionalism course in order to maintain their good standing at the bar
+1, 2013, this rule mandates that all newly admitted Massachusetts attorneys complete within 18 months of their date of admission a half-day Practicing with Professionalism course in order to maintain their good standing at the bar.

 2. Am I required to take this course?

 All persons newly licensed to practice law in Massachusetts on or after Sept.
-1, 2013, are required to complete the one-day Practicing with Professionalism course.
+1, 2013, are required to complete the half-day Practicing with Professionalism course.